GaneshLokare/youtube-learning-assistant/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 license.

-## Acknowledgments

-- Thanks to Gradio for the web interface framework
-- Thanks to YouTube Transcript API for transcript access
-- Special thanks to all contributors and users of this project

 ## Contact